Division of Campus Life

 To access the bed storage room, you may request access from Residential Life or ask the custodial workers in your building.

-It is the student's responsibility to return the bed frame and/or mattress to their room at the end of the academic year.
-Failure to return University supplied furniture to your room will result in a damage fine.
+It is the student's responsibility to return the bed frame and/or mattress to their room at the end of the academic year or upon their departure from their room, whichever is sooner.
+Failure to return University supplied furniture to the resident's room will result in a damage fine.

 Safety-related Furniture Restrictions